bu-ist/coding-standards/css-and-sass/README.md

 <a name="sources"></a>
 ## Sources

-Many of these standards have been taken from the smart people who wrote:
+Many of these standards have been taken or adapted from the smart people who wrote:

 * [https://github.com/necolas/idiomatic-css](https://github.com/necolas/idiomatic-css)
 * [https://gist.github.com/fat/a47b882eb5f84293c4ed#performance](https://gist.github.com/fat/a47b882eb5f84293c4ed#performance)